NCERT Solutions for Class 8 Science Chapter 6 – Free PDF Download

 - The presence of fuel plays a significant role.

 - Ignition temperature is maintained (It is defined as the substance that catches fire at its lowest temperature.)

-- The fire which is produced by oil cannot be controlled by ____
+(d) The fire produced by oil cannot be controlled by Water.

-3. Explain how CNG played an important role in reducing pollution among automobiles?
+CNG played an important role in reducing pollution among automobiles for the following reasons

 - The CNG can be an alternative for diesel, petrol and propane/LPG.

-- It usually contains few undesirable gases than the other fuels mentioned above.
+- It usually contains a few undesirable gases than the other fuels mentioned above.

-- The combustion of fuels like petroleum causes many un-burnt carbon particles along with carbon monoxide and leads to respiratory diseases.
+- The combustion of fuels like petroleum causes many unburnt carbon particles along with carbon monoxide, which leads to respiratory diseases.

 - It is considered as a traditional fuel used for both domestic and industrial purposes.

-- Wood produces a lot of smoke which pollutes the atmosphere as well as cause respiratory diseases.
+- Wood produces a lot of smoke which pollutes the atmosphere and cause respiratory diseases.